September 2021 Return to Campus

 - Shuttle services to and from campus

 RUSM has redesigned our campus spaces in accordance with CDC-recommended safety protocols.
 Common areas have been outfitted with physical barriers and hand-sanitizing stations, and signage is posted throughout campus to promote social and physical distancing.
-We are regularly cleaning and disinfecting all campus facilities and require the use of facemasks and a daily health assessment (via the RUSM Safe App) prior to entry.
+We are regularly cleaning and disinfecting all campus facilities and require the use of facemasks on campus (inside and outdoors at LESC and Coverley administrative buildings) and a daily health assessment (via the RUSM Safe App) prior to entry.
+See below for instructions on how to download the RUSM Safe App.

 At Coverley Village, students can access study spaces at Town Square and in Admin Building 1.
 On campus at LESC, students can study classrooms and the anatomy and medical sciences labs when they are not in use.
 The Library is also designated for quiet study space.